Hongpengzh/Kaggle-Chili-hotness-prediction-on-Scoville-scale/README.md

 # Kaggle-Chili-hotness-prediction-on-Scoville-scale
-This is a Kaggle competition I participated previously.
+This is a Kaggle Data Science competition I participated previously.
 It’s a regression problem about Chili hotness prediction.
 Ranked 6th among 131 teams on the leaderboard with GradientBoost Regression.

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)